lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image:: notificationsettings.png

 To change your shortcut :menuselection:`Settings --> Configure Shortcuts`.
 To see what shortcut does look at the :guilabel:`Action` column in the table.
 To see what keyboard shortcut to press see the :guilabel:`Shortcut` column.
 To set a second keyboard shortcut to do something use the :guilabel:`Alternate` column.
 To switch to a custom keyboard shortcut left click on the action in the action column press the :guilabel:`Custom` and then press the button to the right and input your keyboard shortuct.
+To restore your keyboard shortcuts to the defaults press the :guilabel:`Defaults` bottom at the bottom.
+To not make your changes for keyboard shortcuts press the :guilabel:`Cancel` button.
+To apply your changes to keyboard shortcuts and close the window press the :guilabel:`OK` button.

 Version
 -------